-Another (important) example: it is convenient to state the masses of astronomical objects in units of the Sun's mass, e.g. "200 solar masses" or "200 M{sun} " instead of writing "4 x 1035 grams."
-The mass of many galaxies (including our own) is in the range 109 to 1012 solar masses, so you can see there is no escaping scientific notation, even if we use a convenient unit.
+Another (important) example: it is convenient to state the masses of astronomical objects in units of the Sun's mass, e.g. "200 solar masses" or "200 M{sun} " instead of writing "4 x 10^{35} grams."
+The masses of many galaxies (including our own) are in the range 10^9 to 10^{12} solar masses, so you can see there is no escaping scientific notation, even if we use a convenient unit.
 The range of properties of astronomical objects is just too large.